Ziya Mammadov: Corruption

-In official government cables released by WikiLeaks, Mammadov was described "notoriously corrupt even for Azerbaijan".
+In leaked diplomatic cables, Mammadov was described as "notoriously corrupt even for Azerbaijan".
 According to the New Yorker, in 2014, "Mammadov, a career government official, had a salary of about twelve thousand dollars, but he was a billionaire."

 During his time as Transportation Minister, road construction cost Azerbaijan $18 million per kilometer, which was the most in the world by one estimate.
 An offer by Bechtel, an American contractor, to build roads at a cost of $6 million per kilometer were rejected.
 In his role as Transportation Minister, Mammadov established close relationships with the Darvishis, an Iranian family that has leadership positions in the Revolutionary Guard.
 At least eight transportation contracts were awarded to the Darvishis, including the Baku-Iranian Astara highway.

 Ziya is involved with ZQAN, which has been described as the largest development company in Azerbaijan.
 ZQAN is an acronym for the family members of the Transportation Minister: Ziya; Qanira, Ziya's wife; Anar, Ziya's son; and Nigar, Ziya's daughter.